 Inspect the bilge area frequently for evidence of excessive water.
 Continuous operation of the bilge pump can mean there is excess water in the bilge.
-Test the bilge pump at regular intervals.
 Debris can also prevent the pump from operating or make it operate continuously.
 Make sure no debris is blocking the bilge pump float.

 Bilge pumps and bilge pumping systems are not designed for damage control.
 Continuous operation of the bilge can mean a leak or a drain plug is installed incorrectly; make sure all drain plugs are installed.